realp05h/gnomon/README.md

 # gnomon
-A useful OSINT tool for geo-locating images based on shadows cast from objects
+A useful OSINT Flask tool for geo-locating images based on shadows cast from objects